jakebenn/aws-cloudformation-library/README.md

 ## Summary
 This Python 2.7 library provides a set of higher-level functions for spinning up and down AWS stacks.
 It is designed to be used in scripts that control the creation and deletion of AWS stacks using CloudFormation.
-It is intended to by used for projects that are comprised of microservices that each have their own stack.
+It is intended to be used for projects that are comprised of microservices that each have their own stack.

 ## Motivation
 My preference or managing AWS CloudFormation stacks to create and delete them with a bash or Python script.